 However, digital sources obsolete, hidden under new codes and changed interfaces.
 The comparison with archeology can be made: old systems and interfaces must be "dug up".
 We aren’t doing enough to preserve our digital lives for the future, so we lose crucial information.

 With the project "The Digital City revives", Waag, Amsterdam Museum, Dutch Institute for Sound and Vision and University of Amsterdam wanted to address this problem.
 In this collaboration between museums, innovators, creative industries, archives and academia we have preserved The Digital City (DDS) for present and future generations.
 We unlocked and shared new insights and methods for handling and preserving our cultural digital heritage scholars, heritage professionals and historians.

 To share our findings and to place the heritage of the Digital City in perspective we've organized four Hacking Heritage Labs.
 In addition, we shared the results in a final publication and manifesto in English (which you can find under publications).

-Before this project, we organized a search for old material of the DDS, that in the end became part of the collection of the Amsterdam Museum.
+Before this project, we organised a search for old material of the DDS, that in the end became part of the collection of the Amsterdam Museum.